Pre-Listing Inspection: Should You Get One?

 How much does a pre–listing inspection cost?

 A pre-listing inspection typically costs the same as a general home inspection ($340 on average).
 Factors impacting the cost of the inspection include the age of your home, its size and features, and market rates in your area.
-If you're trying to gauge a specific issue (mold, radon, septic), it could make sense to get a specialized inspection to save money – although some of those inspections may cost more than a general inspection.
+If you're trying to gauge a specific issue (roof, mold, septic), it could make sense to get a specialized inspection to save money – although some of those inspections may cost more than a general inspection.
 Learn more about pre-listing inspection costs and how to save.

 How can I prepare for a pre-listing inspection?